COVID-19 High-Frequency Phone Surveys

 - Supervision and tracking of fieldwork was done remotely

-Sistemas Integrales was involved over the full survey cycle in all thirteen countries and was in charge of the sampling design, questionnaire design, interviewer training, data management and quality control.
-Highlights of technical features included:
+In all 13 countries Sistemas Integrales was in charge of the sampling design, questionnaire design, interviewer training, data management, supervision and quality control.
+Highlights of technical features include:

 - Sistemas Integrales developed an online quality control dashboard to monitor a set of survey-specific quality indicators based on data and paradata.
 This permitted identifying different types of nonsampling errors and interviewer effects rapidly, in order to act accordingly.
 The online dashboard was updated daily and was accessible to the World Bank team on an ongoing basis over the entire field period.